neilmayhew/www.beracah.ca/about.md

 ![](/images/IMG_20190508_131114-262x300.jpg){: style="float: left; margin-right: 2em"}

 As a member of an international Christian mission agency for 20 years, Hazel, who is originally from England, spent time in Kenya and Texas before moving to Canada.
-She is married with three adult third-culture sons and a daughter-in-law.
+She is married with three adult third-culture sons and two Canadian daughters-in-law.
 Her earlier career as a nurse, together with her later work in personnel with the mission agency, have been a good match for her compassionate and approachable nature, as well as her love for getting alongside people and supporting them in life’s difficult circumstances and challenges.

-Hazel earned her MA in Counselling from Providence Theological Seminary.
-She is a certified Lifespan Integration therapist.
-She also has Level 1 training in Gottman Method Couples Therapy, and training in spiritual direction, debriefing and career counselling.
+Hazel earned her MA in Counselling from Providence Theological Seminary and had her own private counselling practice for 12 years.
+She also has some training in spiritual direction.

-She is happy to work with anyone who is seeking help irrespective of religious beliefs.
-She does however, have a special passion for counselling individuals and families in missions, ministry and church leadership roles, helping them to live healthy and productive lives in their unique settings.
+Hazel has now retired from her counselling practice and is focusing on writing projects.
+Her passion continues to be to help people experience the healing love of God.